Navigating an Investigation

 Conduct Case Manager Review

-Once reviews are complete and the report reflects all updates, the Investigator sends the finalized investigation report to the Office of Student Conduct for a decision on whether to charge and sanction the Respondent.
+Once reviews are complete and the report reflects all updates, the Investigator sends the finalized investigation report to the Office of Student Accountability and Conflict Response for a decision on whether to charge and sanction the Respondent.
 The assigned Conduct Case Manager reads the finalized investigation report and uses a Reasonable Belief standard (given the facts, is it likely that there was a policy violation?) to determine whether to issue a charge and, if a charge is issued, an appropriate sanction.

 If the Conduct case Manager determines that there is a reasonable basis to believe that a violation occurred, the Conduct Phase moves on; if there is no reasonable belief, there will be no charge.